ESMValGroup/ESMValTool_Tutorial/CONTRIBUTING.md

 There are many ways to contribute:

-* If you do not have a [GitHub][github] account, you can send us comments by [email][email].
+* If you do not have a [GitHub][github] account, you can send us comments by [email][contact-info].
 However, we will be able to respond more quickly when you use one of the other methods described below.

 * If you have a [GitHub][github] account, work in this